Article 15 Disciplinary Procedures Under Military Law

 Summary Courts-Martial

-An Article 15 case may be referred to a less formal type of court-martial, known as a summary court-martial.
+Sometimes misconduct that could be resolved through Article 15 may result in a relatively informal type of court-martial called a summary court-martial.
 If you do not want your case to be decided at a summary court-martial, you have the right to refuse it.
 You can see the evidence against you before the proceedings begin, as well as the nature of your charge and the names of your accuser and prosecution witnesses.
 You can ask for a spokesperson or other service members to speak on your behalf.
 However, a single officer will evaluate the evidence and make a decision.
 They will question both the accuser and the accused about their version of events, and they can ask for legal advice from a judge advocate if needed.

 Military service members have a basic set of rights at a summary court-martial.
 They will be allowed to present witnesses and evidence, and they are free to remain silent without an inference of their guilt.
 They have a right to know the maximum possible sentence, and they can plead guilty or not guilty.
 They also have a right to make a statement or present further evidence to support a reduction in their penalties if they are found guilty.
 (They can ask to defer any part of their sentence that involves confinement.)
 They have a right to appeal if they are found guilty, using a copy of the trial record.
 The Military Rules of Evidence apply in these proceedings, so there are limits on the admissibility of evidence that are similar to the limits in civilian courts.